corbinrobb/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is used to show the api that you are a authenticated user and allows you access to the data.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Use authentication, protected routes and not pushing sensitive data to your public GitHub.

 - [ ] Describe how web servers work.

+The web server receives a request, processes the request and sends a response.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+POST is create, GET is read, PUT is update, and DELETE is delete.

 ## Project Set Up